 - If a student will be absent for more than 3 days, the student must obtain a note from their physician.

-If a student is absent from the pre-clerkship curriculum for 3 or greater mandatory sessions, the student is required to contact the course director(s) to discuss making up the academic time lost.
-The registrar and the OSA must also be informed of all absences in the pre-clerkship or clerkship curriculum with 3 or greater mandatory sessions of absence.
+If a student is absent from the required pre-clerkship curriculum for 3 or greater consecutive days, the student is required to contact the course director(s) to discuss making up the academic time lost.
+The registrar, an SAO Assistant Dean or Associate Dean, and ADME must also be informed of all absences in the pre-clerkship or clerkship curriculum with 3 or greater consecutive days of absence.
 Every attempt will be made by the course/clerkship directors to help the student make-up sessions, if possible.
 If the time cannot be made up the student may be required to repeat the course or clerkship.

 Medical Student Time Off During the Preclerkship Curriculum

 Students in the First and Second Years are encouraged to attend all class sessions to fully benefit from the pre-clerkship curriculum.

 Attendance of the following sessions is MANDATORY:

 - All sessions in which patients are present

 - All sessions that are designated as Core Integrated Cases

 - All sessions in the Doctoring 1 and Doctoring 2 courses